nysbc/appion-protomo/README.md

 Appion-Protomo refinement on a coarsely aligned tilt-series generally proceeds as follows:

 1. Pre-process all tilt images with lowpass and highpass filters, a median or gaussian filter, gradient subtraction, pixel intensity thresholds, masks, and mask lowpass and highpass apodization filters.
-All images are then binned during the first several Round of refinement.
+All images are then binned during the first several Rounds of refinement.

 2. A reference image is chosen (usually the tilt image closest to 0°).
 This image will not be moved during each refinement iteration.